-One great example of this is the Capital One® Savor® Cash Rewards Credit Card, which charges a $95 annual fee (waived first year).
-For cardholders who still want to earn top-notch dining rewards, the SavorOne card offers a similar earning scheme without an annual fee.
+One great example of this is the Capital One Savor Cash Rewards Credit Card*, which charges a $95 annual fee.
+For cardholders who still want to earn top-notch dining rewards, the SavorOne card offers a similar earning scheme without a high annual fee.

 Tips for making the most of your upgrade or downgrade

 - If you are downgrading to a card with a smaller annual fee (or none at all), do so before the fee posts to avoid an extra charge.

 - Check for prequalified offers regularly – either by phone or online – as Capital One evaluates your account on a regular basis.

 - Make sure to read the new card’s terms and conditions carefully before accepting an upgrade or downgrade offer.